GeekTrainer/loved-mutt/goals/2-authentication.md

 ## Validation

-To validate your lab with the automated tool, enter the contents of *staticwebapp.config.json* into the tool...
+To validate your lab with the automated tool, enter the contents of *staticwebapp.config.json* into the [validation tool](https://ashy-mushroom-0609d7c10.azurestaticapps.net/).

 ## Resources resources